top of page

 Types of Mining Rosters

 • 7/7 Roster: Workers are on duty for 7 days followed by 7 days off.
 This is a popular roster for families and those not wanting extended periods away from home.
+Also referred to as an even time roster.

 • 8/6 Roster: Employees work 8 days on followed by 6 days off.
 This roster is family-friendly and ideal for those who prefer shorter time away from home.
 It’s also popular among professionals and leadership teams because it provides built-in overlap and handover days for smoother transitions.